Another treatment option for genital warts

 Another at-home treatment available by prescription is podofilox gel (brand name Condylox).
 Podofilox is applied in the morning and at night for three days, followed by a four day rest period.
 Then, if the warts are still present, the cycle can be repeated.
 People using podofilox should refrain from having sex for the duration of the treatment, and, like imiquimod, the gel cannot be used internally.

 Remember that imiquimod and podofliox are treatments, not cures.
 Although warts may develop while being treated, these medications provide more options for people with genital warts to help manage the infection.
 Even if warts are not visible, people with genital warts, and people who do not want to get genital warts, would be wise to use safer sex strategies or techniques to prevent transmission.
 Using condoms, for example, can help decrease the chances of getting a skin-to-skin contracted sexually transmitted infection (STI), such as genital warts or herpes.

 If you are thinking about trying imiquimod or podofilox, you can see your health care provider to discuss which treatment method will work best for you.
-If you are a Columbia student, visit Open Communicator or call x4-2284 to make an appointment.
 Way to keep an ear out for new developments in HPV treatment,